This Discussion channel is currently closed.

 Default_avatar

-Ron Grothe over 6 years ago
+Ron Grothe about 7 years ago

 This May we put in a solar array on our private residential property mainly because we want to support all endeavors for a clean renewable energy source.
 The results so far are so encouraging that we want our business and local municipality to work together on a re-development project that hopefully would encourage the use of clean energy for our building and community.
 How discouraging it is to hear that some municipatilities are putting surcharges on customers who choose to support clean renewable resources.
 We think these surcharges are unreasonable and inappropriate in light of all the postitives that are coming from the solar industry; at one time we had 6 personnell WORKING on this project.
 Multiply the short term benefits with the long term and we all benefit.
 Please eliminate all or any fees that would be imposed upon those who are willing to invest in our long term health and all the other benefits associated with Solar (Wind) energy production.
 Thank-you.